alpiepho/scoreboard_tn3/README.md

 ### Scoreboard

-- Use the "+" and "-" buttons to adjust scores
+- Tap score buttons to increment scores
-- Long-press the buttons for continuous score incrementation/decrementation
+- Long-press score buttons to auto-decrement scores
-- Use the timer controls to start, pause, and reset the timer
+- Use set indicators on the sides to track sets:
+  - Tap "+" to add a set
+  - Tap "-" to clear sets
+  - Tap individual circles to toggle sets up to that point
-- Navigate to Settings to customize the application
+- Access Settings via the gear icon

 ### Settings

 - Customize team names
-- Set initial scores
-- Configure timer duration and direction
+- Enable/disable score warning at multiples of 7
-- Choose between light and dark themes
+- Choose between 3 or 5 maximum sets
+- Toggle sets visibility
-- Enable/disable vibration on button press
+- Toggle vibration on button press
+- Switch between light and dark themes
+- Reset scores only (preserves sets)
+- Reset both scores and sets
+- Reset all settings to defaults

 ## PWA Features